OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Introduction

-\xl{To fill this gap, in this work we propose} to combine the orchestration logic from the network infrastructure and the robot domains, enabling information exchange between the robots and the hosting infrastructure.
-In this way, not only energy-aware decisions performed in the robotic domain may be tuned according to real-time infrastructure conditions, but also infrastructure resources can be re-configured to meet robot communication and energy requirements in a dynamic and efficient manner.
-The main contributions of this paper include: \begin{itemize} \item We propose an optimization approach combining the orchestration of the 5G mobile infrastructure including mobile edge jointly with the energy-aware optimization of the on-board robot sensor applications. \item We design a framework for the deployment of robotic applications with the 5G infrastructure, defining the interfaces and the interactions between the proposed joint orchestration logic with the individual robot orchestrator and the 5G orchestrator. \item We evaluate our proposed approach by means of an exhaustive simulation campaign, showcasing the achievable gains deriving from the joint orchestration of the 5G infrastructure and robot applications, both in terms of exploration time as well as the resulting energy savings. \end{itemize}
+The main contributions of this paper include: \begin{itemize} \item We design a framework for the deployment of robotic applications with the 5G infrastructure, defining the interfaces and the interactions between the proposed joint orchestration logic with the individual robot orchestrator and the 5G orchestrator. \item We propose an optimization approach combining the orchestration of the 5G mobile infrastructure including mobile edge jointly with the energy-aware optimization of the on-board robot sensor applications, considering both offline and online solving strategies. \item We evaluate our proposed approach in ideal conditions involving good wireless channel statistics and linear battery charge depletion, showcasing the theoretical achievable gains deriving from the joint orchestration of the 5G infrastructure and robot applications, both in terms of exploration time and resulting energy savings. \item We finally extend our study to realistic conditions, adopting state-of-the art emulation tools and accounting for non-linear battery discharge rates in robots as well as variable 5G New Radio simulated communication link, identifying the main performance gaps. \end{itemize}

 The remainder of the paper is structured as follows.
-Section~\ref{sec:related} summarizes related works in the field.
-Section~\ref{sec:framework} presents the main building blocks of our architecture and describes the interaction among the different modules.
-Section~\ref{sec:problem} formulates our optimization problem detailing our model assumptions.
-Section~\ref{sec:perf_eval} validates the design principles of our solution by means of a comprehensive simulation campaign highlighting the main benefits deriving from our approach.
-Finally, Section~\ref{sec:conclusion} concludes this paper.
+Sec.~\ref{sec:RelatedWork} summarizes related works in the field.
+Sec.~\ref{sec:framework} presents the main building blocks of our architecture and describes the interaction among the different modules.
+Sec.~\ref{sec:problem} formulates our optimization problem, detailing our model assumptions and solving strategies.
+Sec.~\ref{sec:perf_eval} validates the design principles of our solution by means of a comprehensive simulation campaign in ideal and realistic conditions, including a non-linear dynamic battery discharge rates and 5G wireless communication link.
+Finally, Sec.~\ref{sec:conclusion} concludes this paper and discusses future works.